 The latest release of the AGROVOC thesaurus contains up to 35,500 concepts and 671,200 terms (as of May-June 2018) covering all areas of interest of the Food and Agriculture Organization of the United Nations (FAO), including food, nutrition, agriculture, fisheries, forestry, environment etc. AGROVOC concept scheme - available in 29 languages - is published by FAO and edited by a community of international experts.

 Adopting Semantic Web and LOD best practices and technologies, AGROVOC concepts/terms have been assigned URIs (non-literal values), organized into a SKOS-XL concept scheme, and served both as LOD, and via SPARQL endpoint.
 AGROVOC is aligned with 18 other multilingual knowledge organization systems reflecting agriculture and related sectorial knowledge.

-To improve the visibility and discoverability of AGROVOC concepts/terms as well as resources described by them, different communities have developed added value services; see, for example: AGROVOC plugin for Open Journal Systems, the Classification Server of PHAIDRA- Digital Asset Management System of the University of Vienna, the CGIAR Big Data Platform (and other services relying on progressively expanded AGROVOC semantic knowledge base).
+To improve the visibility and discoverability of AGROVOC concepts/terms as well as resources described by them, different communities have developed added value services; see, for example: AGROVOC plugin for Open Journal Systems, the Classification Server of PHAIDRA- Digital Asset Management System of the University of Vienna (check also: Connecting Phaidra to the Classification Server in GitHub, in particular Requirements of the Classification server), the CGIAR Big Data Platform (and other services relying on progressively expanded AGROVOC semantic knowledge base).